 Another interesting thing about Fayetteville, despite not being a huge city, is that there is a relatively high proportion of people living here who are young, single, and upwardly-mobile professionals.
 This makes it a good choice for other relocating single professionals.
 Here, these young singles will find many others like themselves, with opportunities for friendships, socializing, romance, and fun.

 In terms of college education, Fayetteville is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.33% of adults 25 and older in the city have at least a bachelor's degree.

-The per capita income in Fayetteville in 2010 was $23,843, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
-This equates to an annual income of $95,372 for a family of four.
+The per capita income in Fayetteville in 2018 was $25,659, which is middle income relative to North Carolina and the nation.
+This equates to an annual income of $102,636 for a family of four.
 However, Fayetteville contains both very wealthy and poor people as well.

 Fayetteville is an extremely ethnically-diverse city.
 The people who call Fayetteville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Fayetteville residents report their race to be White, followed by Black or African-American.
+The greatest number of Fayetteville residents report their race to be Black or African-American, followed by White.
 Fayetteville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.85% of the city’s residents.
-Important ancestries of people in Fayetteville include Irish, English, Italian, and Scots-Irish.
+People of Hispanic or Latino origin account for 12.80% of the city’s residents.
+Important ancestries of people in Fayetteville include German, Irish, English, Italian, and Scottish.

 The most common language spoken in Fayetteville is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.